SuB1X-Coin/documentation/guides/wallet_upgrade.md

 ```
 rupaya-cli stop
 ```
-Run the following command until the rupayad process disappears.
-It usually takes around a minute for the process to dissapear.
+Run the following command until the `rupayad` process disappears.
+It usually takes around a minute for the process to this to happen.
 ```
 ps aux | grep rupayad | grep -v grep
 ```